 Transaxillary breast augmentation can be performed with or without an endoscope – and there are advantages to both.

 The main drawbacks of the procedure are that it can be more difficult to achieve the best placement of the breast implant because the Plastic Surgeon is (a) operating further away from the incision and from the breast area and (b) having to create a surgical channel to move the implant into its position, without overly disturbing other tissues.

 Risks of Breast Implants for Augmentation Surgery (Breast Enlargement) when you choose the Armpit Incision Method

-In addition to the surgical challenges involved in getting a excellent breast augmentation results using an armpit incision method for breast implants, there are some added risks to this procedure compared to other incision choices.
+In addition to the surgical challenges involved in getting an excellent breast augmentation results using an armpit incision method for breast implants, there are some added risks to this procedure compared to other incision choices.

 - These risks may include a slightly higher potential for bacterial infections, potential for injury to the lymphatic system near the breasts, or nerve damage that can lead to numbness in one or both arms or hands.

 - Achieving breast symmetry – even breasts and nipple locations – can also be a greater challenge with this procedure.

 - If you have very noticeable asymmetry (uneven breasts) including breast sizes or shapes – with one side looking very different to the other side – then you might be better off having breast augmentation performed using a different incision method for your implants.

 - Additionally, if a complication occurs during your primary breast augmentation surgery, and you need to have revision surgery, you could end up with multiple incisions (some under your armpit, some under your breast) – where if you start with surgery using an inframammary insertion point, the incisions for Revision surgery can typically be placed in the same place again for the revision.

 Interested to learn more about Breast Augmentation in Melbourne?